 When everyone is taking vacations in summer and fall, you will think they are crazy because that’s when all the gardening is happening for you.
 I travel to Pittsburgh to see my family in the winter every year, and I get teased about how only I would go north in the winter.
 What they don’t understand is that it is the only time I can take a week or 2 off!

 Even daily free time is tough for homesteaders, and those of us that homestead and have a business, it’ s even harder.
 When we aren’t working on the homestead, we are working on the business.
-My only free time is when I sit with my family to eat and the few minutes before I fall asleep at night.
+My only free time is when I sit with my family to eat and a few minutes before I fall asleep at night.

 You won’t always meet your goals!